Downlink/test/Readme.md

 You can deploy multiple public device servers on the fly from anywhere without the usual heavy infrastructure involved in provisioning a public server.
 Your device servers will be accessible through its user-assigned *device id* from client applications.

-You can set multiple *Channel Data* or *HTTP API* resources on your remote device as well as *GPIO* resources for Raspberry Pi.
+You can set multiple *Channel Data* or *HTTP API* resources on any remote computer and *GPIO* resources for Raspberry Pi direct from API.

 Access to clients and devices is restricted to authenticated and authorized users only.
 All communications between clients and devices are fully encrypted using TLS.